dotnet/csharplang/proposals/constant_interpolated_strings.md

 ## Detailed design
 [design]: #detailed-design

 The following represent the updated specifications for constant expressions under this new proposal.
+Current specifications from which this was directly based on can be found [here](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#constant-expressions).

 ### Constant Expressions